-There are a number of valid reasons tenants choose to break a lease.
-Say you’re a student at the Georgia State University and only want to stay in your apartment for the period of time the school is in session.
-Or, you need to move in order to take care of an elderly parent.
+There are several valid reasons tenants choose to break a lease.
+Say you’re a student at Georgia State University and only want to stay in your apartment for the period of time the school is in session.
+Or, you need to move to take care of an elderly parent.

 Whichever your reason, breaking a lease in GA should be done with proper care and planning.
 If you’re wondering how to break a rental lease in Georgia, here’s what you need to know.

 Tenant Rights and Responsibilities When Signing a Rental Agreement in Georgia